 Historical Visit of Australia’s Speaker of the House of Representatives marks Mauritius’ Golden Jubilee of Independence

-In recognition of the shared interests in education, the ocean economy, women’s empowerment and culture, including the history of indentured labour, Mr Smith’s program includes a number of site visits such as Aapravasi Ghat and Port Louis harbour where Western Australian fisheries company - Austral Fisheries – has operated for more than a decade.
+In recognition of the shared interests in education, the ocean economy, women’s empowerment and culture, including the history of indentured labour, Mr Smith’s program included a number of site visits such as Aapravasi Ghat and Port Louis harbour where Western Australian fisheries company - Austral Fisheries – has operated for more than a decade.

-Earlier this week, Mr Smith met the Mauritian Speaker, the Hon Maya Hanoomanjee in the Seychelles where both were participating in the Conference of Speakers and Presiding Officers of the Commonwealth.
+Prior to his visit to Mauritius, Mr Smith met the Mauritian Speaker, the Hon Maya Hanoomanjee in the Seychelles where both were participating in the Conference of Speakers and Presiding Officers of the Commonwealth.

 Mr Smith visited Dukesbridge preparatory school which has been partnered with an Australian school in the lead up to the Commonwealth Games being held in April on the Gold Coast.
-He will also visit Genderlinks’ Safe Haven Halfway Home for Young Women and symbolically handover Rp400,000 raised during the Australian High Commission’s White Ribbon Charity Dinner held last November in collaboration with Les Chefs du Coeur’s and corporate partners.
+He also visited Genderlinks’ Safe Haven Halfway Home for Young Women and symbolically handover Rp400,000 raised during the Australian High Commission’s White Ribbon Charity Dinner held last November in collaboration with Les Chefs du Coeur’s and corporate partners.

 With a large diaspora community, over 2,000 Mauritians currently studying in Australia, and increasing education, research and innovation partnerships, two-way trade stands at more than A$400 million in 2017.
 Over 100 Australian companies are operating in Mauritius.

 Madagascar wins the prestigious Sandra Vegting Leadership Prize for two consecutive years